Revised Article by Johanna Ellison from the Cokato Historical Society's newsletter In the Midst Of, September, 2018, Vol. 38 No. 4.

 The 1998-99 Girls Hockey Team was coached by Markus Millazo Steve Bendaand.
 Players included S. Niemela, Talia Wischmann, Robyn Wozniak, M. Carlson, Naomi Benda, S. Fischer, J. Tidwell, S. Gunnerson, Valerie Moe, Heather Amundsen, Elizabeth McGraw, D. Oberg, Stephanie Nikula, M. Eidsvaag, K. Johnson, S. Wright, K. Nielson, Jessica Hilker, A. Belinsky, M. Lalonde, and A. Kerr.

-Since their inaugural seasons the L/D-C boys and girls teams have made five state tournament appearances.
-The boys touched tournament ice in 1996, 2008, 2016, and 2018 seasons; the girls’ for the first time in 2014.
+Since their inaugural seasons the L/D-C boys and girls teams have made six state tournament appearances.
+The boys touched tournament ice in 1996, 2008, 2016, 2018, and 2021 seasons; the girls’ for the first time in 2014.
 With such an extensive history with hockey, it is exciting to think what Cokato has to show for future years.

 Any further information or photographs would be greatly appreciated!
 Please contact the museum if you are interested in sharing your hockey story.

 A special thanks to Kandiyohi County Historical Society and Meeker County Historical Societies for their aid in acquiring information about the L/D-C programs.
 Also, thank you to all of the former players, coaches, and parents who let me interview them about their own experiences.